About The Backyard Farmer

 My Affiliate Partners

 I partner with trusted brands to bring you high-quality products that support sustainable living, gardening, and outdoor lifestyles.
-Some of the links on this site are affiliate links, meaning I may earn a small commission if you purchase through them—at no extra cost to you.
 I only recommend products I personally use or have thoroughly researched.
 If I stop using a product, I stop recommending it.

 Your support helps keep The Backyard Farmer running and allows me to continue providing free, practical guides for a self-sufficient lifestyle.
 I aim to use companies that are working to reduce their impact on the planet via things like Carbon Neutral Shipping.